ezralanglois/arachnid/_sources/docs/overview.txt

 	that require SPIDER to function are prefixed with `sp-` while the Arachnid Prime scripts that have no external dependency are prefixed with `ara-`.

-Arachnid has the following highlighted applications:

-	- AutoPicker: Automated reference-free particle selection
-	- ViCer: Automated particle verification

-The user has several options when interfacing with Arachnid including but Graphical User Interfaces (GUIs) and command line scripts:

-	1. Overall
-		a) Wizard GUI for the preprocessing workflow
-		b) Visualzation tools GUI to validate processing
-	2. For individual scripts
-		a) Simple Options Editor GUI
-		b) Configuration files
-		c) Command line options

 The algorithms and tools provided are rooted in image processing and object recognition as well as machine learning (see the `malibu`_ package).
 Critical, time-intensive sections of the Arachnid Prime code have been optimized in C/C++ with a SWIG interface to Python and Fortran (using f2py).
 This package